laytonmusyoki/Hospital-System/README.md

 # Hospital-System
-Patients and doctors can register and sign in
+<p>Patients and doctors can register and sign in</p>
-Doctors and patients can update there profiles
+<p>Doctors and patients can update there profiles</p>
-Doctors can see appointments from patients and approve decline After approval they can send patients results to patients after appointment Patients can see the different doctors schedules and book an appointment of their desired time Patients can receive notification of whether appointment is approved or declined Patients can also receive their lab tests results Patients can also see history of their medication
+<p>Doctors can see appointments from patients and approve decline</p>
+<p>After approval they can send patients results to patients after appointment</p>
+<p>Patients can see the different doctors schedules and book an appointment of their desired time</p>
+<p>Patients can receive notification of whether appointment is approved or declined</p>
+<p>Patients can also receive their lab tests results</p>
+<p>Patients can also see history of their medication</p>